d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 ### 5.4 The field-equation status is different

 A second difference is that the framework has not yet reached the same formal status as GR in its field-equation sector.
 GR has a closed tensorial field law.
-This framework instead has a displacement-sourcing postulate, a retarded displacement map, a wave-equation equivalent for the cumulative displacement, and a provisional rotating-source vector extension.
+This framework instead has an intra-nuclear displacement-sourcing postulate, a retarded displacement map, a wave-equation equivalent for the cumulative displacement, and a provisional rotating-source vector extension.
 That is a serious dynamical program, but it is not yet a finished analog of Einstein's field equations derived from a deeper action principle or substrate-complete microphysics.

 ### 5.5 The present conclusion about GR